VCCE/VCC/acia/ReadMe.txt

 entered in the Name field.
 For example: "test\myfile.txt" in the name field refers to %USERPROFILE%\test\myfile.txt

-You should turn off local echo and pause on the os9 /t2 device to avoid I/O errors, eg: xmode /t2 -echo -pause

 There are two file modes,  File Read and File Write.
 Read mode causes acia to receive characters from the file specified and write mode sends charactes.
 Writes in read mode are ignored and reads in write mode returns nulls.

+It is sometimes best to turn off local echo and pause on the os9 /t2 device to avoid I/O errors, eg: xmode /t2 -echo -pause

 Text mode.
-When text mode is checked end of line translations (CR -> CRLF) are done and EOF characters are appended at the end of files.
+When text mode is checked end of line translations (CR <-> CRLF).
 This is recommended when using /t2 in os9 unless attempting to write binary files to windows.
 Reading binary files is difficult under os9 because the sc6551 driver does not report end of file conditions.
-For this reason acia.dll to avoid hangs appends a <CR><ESC> sequence when reading files regardless of text mode settings.
+To avoid hangs acia.dll returns a <CR><ESC>
+sequence when an attempt is made to read past the end of a file regardless of text mode settings.

 Sending command output to a file can be done with something like 'dir -e > /t2' If doing a long listing it is better to place the